 As the Staff Curator of Birds, Carla is primarily responsible for managing the MVZ bird and sound collections.
 However, she is also co-PI on the archival CLIR grant and has been co-managing the archives with Michelle Koo for the past few years.
 In addition, she manages the museum’s collection management information system Arctos, and is the lead PI on VertNet.
 Carla’s research program focuses on understanding evolutionary patterns and processes of genetic, morphologic, and vocal differentiation in birds of western North America.

 Carla earned both her B.S.
 (1981) and Ph.D (1993) from the University of California, Berkeley.

 Michelle is the Biodiversity Informatics & GIS Staff Curator at the Museum of Vertebrate Zoology (MVZ), University of California at Berkeley.
-She manages the Informatics Lab at MVZ, the MVZ Archives and the collections database with other staff curators, while collaborating on several informatics projects such as VertNet, AmphibiaWeb, and the Keck Informatic Engine through the Berkeley Initiative on Global Change Biology.
-Her current research includes mapping endemism hotspots and regions of rapid evolutionary diversification in terrestrial vertebrates of California, and applying spatial analysis to understanding the biogeography, ecological niche and phylogeography of vertebrates.
+She manages the Informatics Lab at MVZ, the MVZ Archives and the collections database Arctos with other staff curators, and now serves as co-Chair of the Arctos Working Group.
+She is a collaborator on several informatics projects such as VertNet, AmphibiaWeb, and the Keck Informatic Engine through the Berkeley Initiative on Global Change Biology.
+Her research includes mapping endemism hotspots and regions of rapid evolutionary diversification in terrestrial vertebrates of California, working on the Grinnell Resurvey Project, and applying spatial analysis to understanding the biogeography, ecological niche and phylogeography of vertebrates.